 |

-> Korrekt's great grandparents ancestry Azores, Ireland,
+Korrekt's ancestry America, Ireland,

-Scotland (former Speaker Of The House (USA) Thomas "Tip"
+(former Speaker Of The House (USA)

 Thomas P. O'Neill, Thomas Jr., Millie, Thomas III, Rosemary,